panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 `useState(false)` returns an array.
 The first item contains the state value, which currently is `false` (because the state's been initialized with `false`).

-Let's use array destructuring to extract the state into a variable `on`:
+Let's use array destructuring to extract the state value into a variable `on`:

 ```jsx{4}
 import React, { useState } from 'react';